JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ### Logical indexing

-Often referred to as logical indexing or indexing with a logical mask, indexing by a boolean陣列selects elements at the indices where its values are `true`.
+Often referred to as logical indexing or indexing with a logical mask, indexing by a boolean array selects elements at the indices where its values are `true`.
 Indexing by a boolean vector `B` is effectively the same as indexing by the vector of integers that is returned by [`findall(B)`](@ref).
-Similarly, indexing by a `N`-dimensional boolean陣列is effectively the same as indexing by the vector of `CartesianIndex{N}`s where its values are `true`.
+Similarly, indexing by a `N`-dimensional boolean array is effectively the same as indexing by the vector of `CartesianIndex{N}`s where its values are `true`.
 A logical index must be a vector of the same length as the dimension it indexes into, or it must be the only index provided and match the size and dimensionality of the